-Absent an express covenant requiring enforcement of a licensed patent rights, there is no obligation on the part of the licensor to protect the licensee against competition from infringers.
-A exclusive licensee generally has standing to bring suit for infringement of the licensed patent without joining the licensor as a plaintiff.
+Absent an express covenant requiring enforcement of licensed patent rights, there is no obligation on the part of a licensor to protect the licensee against competition from infringers.
+An exclusive licensee generally has standing to bring suit for infringement of the licensed patent without joining the licensor as a plaintiff.
 However, a nonexclusive licensee needs an explicit provision in the license allowing the licensee to enforce a licensed patent, and the licensor must be joined as a plaintiff.

 Marking the product “Patent” or “Pat.” together with the number of the patent is the best form of notice available such as: Patent No. 5,432,594.
 It provides notice to the public that the product is patented.
 By marking the product, the owner of the patent is able to receive damages from an infringer back to the date the notice was placed on the product, limited to six years.